swaroopsahoo4908/ARC-SIM/README.md

 Double-click `ArcSim.command` (Mac) or `ArcSim.bat` (Windows) — needs Java 17+, nothing else to install.
 Self-contained: settings live in a hidden file next to the jar, file dialogs always start in the app's own folder.
 First launch shows a one-time setup dialog for an optional weather API key.

-## Notes

-- Every run auto-names its output with a timestamp — never overwrites a prior result.
-- Cancel is honored mid-run everywhere; partial results are kept.
-- Live leaderboards show best-result-so-far during long runs.
-- CLI available for Engines 1 and 2 (`java -jar ArcSim.jar fullsweep ...` / `design ...`); Engines 3/4 are GUI-only.

-Full technical docs are in `README.md` in the project folder; a plain-language walkthrough is in `QUICKSTART.md`.